Tarunno/Blog-PHP/README.md

 ### Front-end Features :
-In front a i have used vanilla-js for interactivity and core html, css for markup and style
+In front a i have used vanilla-js for interactivity and core html, css for markup and style.
         1. Responsive
         2. Image slider for trending posts
         3. Tabs